DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

      - `hwameistorImageRegistry`:

-         Set the warehouse address of the Hwameistor mirror, and the available online warehouses have been filled in by default.
+         Set the registry address of the Hwameistor mirror, and the available online registrys have been filled in by default.
-         If it is a privatized environment, it can be modified to a private warehouse address.
+         If it is a privatized environment, it can be modified to a private registry address.

      - `K8s image Registry`:

-         Set the address of the K8S mirror warehouse, and the available online warehouse has been filled in by default.
+         Set the address of the K8S container registry, and the available online registry has been filled in by default.
-         If the environment is privatized, it can be modified to a private warehouse address.
+         If the environment is privatized, it can be modified to a private registry address.

 5. After confirming that the parameters are correct, click `OK` to complete the installation.
 After the installation is complete, you can click `Helm Application` to view the installation status of `Hwameistor Operator`.